hoangtn/extTADA/README.md

 ## Gene Lists

-If you want to download top genes of schizophrenia (SCZ), intellectual disabilities (ID), developmental disorder (DD), epilepsy or autism spectrum disorder (ASD), you can use results analyzed by extTADA inside data.
+If you want to download top genes of schizophrenia (SCZ), intellectual disabilities (ID), developmental disorder (DD), epilepsy or autism spectrum disorder (ASD), you can use results analyzed by extTADA inside the directory *data*.
 For example, top DD genes:

    * cat data/DDextTADA.txt |awk '$NF<0.1'*